In fact, there are three book sales killers, which will either drive potential book buyers away. Or worse, fail to gain their attention.

 Great book covers sell books

-I see a lot of books, which are perhaps quite good and very well written but suffer from the author’s idea that apart from being a great writer, they are also a very good book cover designer.
+I see a lot of books, which are perhaps quite good and very well written.
+But they suffer from the author’s idea that apart from being a great writer, they are also a very good book cover designer.
 Sadly, this is rarely, if ever the case.

 Unless you are skilled at using Photoshop and have some basic knowledge about design principals and focal points, forget about going to all the trouble of designing an awful cover yourself, and get a professional.